yogirajbrahmbhatt/Billing-Module/README.md

 py -m pip install db-sqlite3
 ```

 installing FPDF
 ```sh
 pip install fpdf
 #or you can also use
 py -m pip install fpdf
 ```
-(All the above mentioned commands are presented here with respect to the Command Prompt/ Powershell of Windows operating system. they might differ for Terminal of Linux or any other operating system)
+(All the above mentioned commands are presented here with respect to the Command Prompt/ Powershell of Windows operating system. they might differ for Terminal of Linux or any other operating system.)

 ## Standard operating Procedure
+### Billing Module:
 1. After successfull installation of the mentioned softwares and all other dependencies, one can simply run the python file (with extension _.py_).
 An interactive user interface will show up on successful initiation.
 2. The user need to enter a unique and appropriate **Invoice Number**.
 For instance, let the entered value is "101", then after filling all the details, when the "_**GENERATE BILL**_" button will be clicked; the invoice number will get modified as "_currentdate/101_".
 So, it'll be the final value of Invoice Number.
 The **Date** and **Time** fields will get the deafult set value.